Code-Institute-Submissions/gabriele-andolina-the-underwater-gang_OctResub/README.md

    ![W3C CSS Validation](documentation/images/css-validation.png)

 * PEP8
    * The .py files in the blog and logbook apps were passed individually through the https://www.pythonchecker.com/ PEP8 validator.
-The general results vary from around 50% to more than 90%, showing however no errors.
+The general results vary in style accuracy from around 50% to more than 90%, showing however no errors.
 In order to explain this gap in results, two things need to be noted here:
      1) The lower results are mostly due to unimplemented suggestions with regard to spacing before and after some operators (such as, for instance, the "=" sign); in this case, I have decided not to implement the given suggestions as they were not crucial to the overall style or syntax.
      2) Some indentation warnings not raised by the linter in the Gitpod environment were instead raised by the above mentioned checker.
 In this case, I have thought it safest to follow the suggestions of the linter in Gitpod, since it is there that the code was written.
-The indentation warnings were, in any case, merely related to the breaking of a function's arguments into two lines (for matters of overall line length) and were not Python syntactic errors.
+The indentation warnings were, in any case, merely related to the breaking of a function's arguments into two lines (for matters of overall line length) and were not strictly syntactic errors.

 ### 5.2 *Responsiveness*
 The site is fully responsive.